Is Ho Chi Minh City Dirty?

 Trash in markets and vendors

-Despite the fact that selling on sidewalks are banned by the government, local people still do these small businesses illegally to make a living.
-Sometimes you will witness vendor owners running away from police, or when you are enjoying your meal the vendor will make a quick dash down the street and you are left alone and confused.
+Despite the fact that selling on sidewalks is banned by the government, local people still do these small businesses illegally to make a living.
+Sometimes, you will witness vendor owners running away from the police, or when you are enjoying your meal, the vendor will make a quick dash down the street, leaving you alone and confused.

 Flooding in the city

-This may be a blessing to any traveller who wants a great and unique local experience in the city, but it’s always painful for us locals.
-Flooding in the city during the rainy season is a nightmare to every citizen.
-It is annoying not just because of trash floating on the street, but it’s also an inconvenience afterwards.
-When the water level is above your knees, travelling around the city becomes harder than ever.
+This may be a blessing to any traveler who wants a great and unique local experience in the city, but it’s always painful for us locals.
+Flooding in the city during the rainy season is a nightmare for every citizen.
+It is annoying not just because of trash floating on the street but also because it is an inconvenience afterward.
+When the water level is above your knees, traveling around the city becomes harder than ever.
 The car and motorbike engines stopping in the middle of the street leads to prolonged traffic jams.
-Some people have to push their motorbikes by hands, while others trip and fall after riding on flooded potholes they can’t see.
+Some people have to push their motorbikes by hand, while others trip and fall after riding on flooded potholes they can’t see.

-Optimism of people even in such situations may surprise you and make you want to visit the city anyway.
+The optimism of people, even in such situations, may surprise you and make you want to visit the city anyway.
 Some visitors and citizens found this entertaining.
-When it rains, fish in canals swim to the streets and people try to catch them.
-Some travelers really enjoy this that they even go kayaking in the middle of the city.
+When it rains, fish in canals swim to the streets, and people try to catch them.
+Some travelers enjoy this and even go kayaking in the middle of the city.

 Air pollution

 Most cities in the world presumably face this problem.
-It is no doubt that the overpopulated city like Ho Chi Minh is in the same situation.
-Heavy traffic, smoke, dust, and air pollution is a part of citizen’s daily life.
-In sunny season from December to April the air pollution is even worse in the sunlight.
+It is no doubt that an overpopulated city like Ho Chi Minh is in the same situation.
+Heavy traffic, smoke, dust, and air pollution are a part of citizens’ daily lives.
+In the sunny season from December to April, the air pollution is even worse in sunlight.

 Trucks carrying cattle or fish sauce is another cause of air pollution, but you can only see them in the suburb areas of Ho Chi Minh City like District 12.

-The mentioned factors are the reason why you should wear face masks and sunglasses when walking down the street in Ho Chi Minh City.
+The abovementioned factors are the reasons why you should wear face masks and sunglasses when walking down the street in Ho Chi Minh City.
 They don’t just keep you from sneezing but also protect you from respiratory diseases and other kinds of sickness.

 We hope this article answers your question about the cleanliness and safety of Ho Chi Minh City.
-This is my home, and it is surprisingly clean even though there are many sanitation issues that our city faces with such a large population.
-I feel that most travellers visiting Ho Chi Minh City will feel the same.
+This is my home, and it is surprisingly clean even though our city faces many sanitation issues with such a large population.
+I feel that most travelers visiting Ho Chi Minh City will feel the same.
+And you might be surprised what you think of the cleanliness in comparison when you travel to other places after Ho Chi Minh City.
+Thanks for reading!